aprajwal79/nest1/README.md

 # 2D Nesting Tool for Cloth Fabric Cutting

 A simple web-based UI for cloth fabric cutting with 2D nesting capability.
-This tool allows users to upload DLX and RUL files and generate HLt output files.
+This tool allows users to upload dxf and RUL files and generate HLt output files.

 ## Features

-- File upload interface for DLX and RUL files
+- File upload interface for dxf and RUL files
 - Drag-and-drop functionality
 - Simple menu navigation
 - Output generation (UI only, functionality not implemented)